dmsc/tbxl-parser/README.md

   ? error1   : ' This is parsed as ? error1
   Printa     : ' This is a parsing error.
 ```

+A good optimization mode for producing short listings is
+`$options +optimize, optimize=-convert_percent` , this avoid converting
+numbers to `%` values and produces a smaller listing.

 ### `$define` directive.